Romance of the Three Kingdoms

 Romance of the Three Kingdoms is acclaimed as one of the Four Great Classic Novels of Chinese literature; it has a total of 800,000 words and nearly a thousand dramatic characters (mostly historical) in 120 chapters.
 The novel is among the most beloved works of literature in East Asia, and its literary influence in the region has been compared to that of the works of Shakespeare on English literature.
-Its impact is also extensive in Southeast Asia, with many of its characters becoming household names there.
+Its impact is also extensive and eminent in Southeast Asia, with many of its characters becoming household names there.
+It has influenced literature, drama, games, and popular accounts of the Three Kingdoms throughout the regions.
 It is arguably the most widely read historical novel in late imperial and modern China.
-Herbert Giles stated that among the Chinese themselves, this is regarded as the greatest of all their novels.
+Herbert Giles stated that for the Chinese themselves, this is regarded as the "greatest among their countless novels".